What's New

 The MCA Uranium Forum provides a national and international perspective on global nuclear fuel activities.
 The forum is focused on ensuring the Australian uranium industry is globally recognised as a safe, responsible, transparent and successful supplier of fuel for clean electricity generation.

-The MCA will also continue to advocate for the lifting of the nuclear energy ban in Australia.
-Nuclear energy was banned less than two decades ago in Australia, a decision that has cost the nation significant global investment and scientific collaboration on new nuclear technologies.
+The MCA advocates for the lifting of the nuclear energy ban in Australia.
+Nuclear energy was banned 25 years ago, a decision that has cost the nation significant global investment and scientific collaboration on new nuclear technologies.

-Advanced nuclear technologies like small modular reactors (SMRs) are ideally suited for Australia where they can work with intermittent power sources like wind and solar and provide zero emission 24/7 power in regional and remote areas.
-Australia, with its educated workforce, established uranium, nuclear research and university sectors and strong non-proliferation credentials, would be a partner of choice for private venture capital-funded new nuclear power.
+Advanced nuclear technologies, including micro- and small modular reactors (MMRs/SMRs) as well as emerging large-scale designs may be ideal for Australia.
+Nuclear energy can work with intermittent power sources like wind and solar and provide zero emission 24/7 power in regional and remote areas.
+Australia, with its commitment to the AUKUS nuclear submarine program, its established and growing uranium industry, nuclear research and university sectors and strong non-proliferation credentials, would be a partner of choice for private capital-funded new nuclear power.

-In Australia, uranium mining is currently allowed only in the Northern Territory, South Australia and Western Australia with exploration allowed in New South Wales.
-The Northern Territory is required to give effect to the advice of the Commonwealth Government before approving mines.
+Due to its constitutional status, the Northern Territory is required to give effect to the advice of the Commonwealth Government before approving mines.
 Additional laws are in place to manage radiation protection.

 All mining activity, including uranium mining, has an environmental impact which is moderated through environment assessment and approval processes, mining conditions and performance monitoring and reporting.
 The environmental performance of the uranium industry is scrutinised comprehensively with detailed reporting requirements.